 We have seen the country begin to walk the path of dictatorship—attacking the free press and stacking the judiciary.
 We must protect our democratic norms and block the worst of Trump’s agenda.
-That’s what Resistance Lab’s first project, Rapid Resist does: find unique moments where activists in red areas can influence legislators and help amplify the voices on the ground.
+That’s what Movement Lab’s first project, Rapid Resist does: find unique moments where activists in red areas can influence legislators and help amplify the voices on the ground.
 Now, we need to bring this massive wave of resistance activists into politics.

 We have only just begun to bridge the divide between the activist and political left.
 Before 2016, activists and local progressive groups were disconnected from the political operatives and party.
 The energy has begun bubbling up into hundreds of local candidates around the country.

 But we must do more.
 We must build a strong and wide bridge between the passion of the grassroots and electoral power, and build it around more than the merely partisan.
 When our activists and professional political class fight together we can have a country where an unexpected illness doesn’t throw a family onto the street, where no one needs to work three jobs to survive.

 Contest Every Race is working to end GOP dominance in rural America by making sure that no Republican runs for office without a fight.

 In states like Oklahoma, Democrats don’t run in up to 75% of local elections.
 The result is lower turnout, which means that congressional and statewide candidates get crushed – even when there are plenty of registered Democrats.

 We need to stop letting the GOP run uncontested in rural areas.
 How?
 By recruiting hundreds of new candidates in deep-red parts of key swing states, and across in the reddest states too.

 Cracks are showing in the GOP dominance in rural America.
 If we can build enough momentum at the grassroots level in traditionally red states, we can take back the Senate, state legislatures, and local governments.